 This should be what all disruptive businesses aim for: a user base that essentially does your marketing for you.
 This will partially come from finding your niche, as mentioned above.
 If you provide a unique solution to a problem many people are facing, they are bound to spread your product or service via word of mouth.

 James Kirkham, chief technology officer of Copa90 - a company EConsultancy named as one of the top 100 disruptive brands - has found that the enthusiasm of his customer base is a major marketing force in its own right.
-He said: "So much of Copa90's marketing is built around our own shows.
-They are flagship pieces that fans look to find themselves - they have their own viewerships and become marketing properties in their own right."
+He said:

 Remember Generation Z